|

 attack, Kissinger was served with a summons regarding his activities years

-international justice system.
-But any proponent of violence against civilians
+in an international justice system.
+But any proponent of violence against

 The Revolution Will Not Be Televised (2003, HBO/BBC,